VirtusLab/akka-serialization-helper/docs/blog-post.md

 ```

 #### But there is a better way to do serialization!
-To get rid of such problems, our circe-based Akka serializer can be used.
+To get rid of such problems, our Circe-based Akka serializer can be used.
 [Circe Akka Serializer](https://github.com/VirtusLab/akka-serialization-helper/tree/main/circe-akka-serializer) (part of the `akka-serialization-helper` toolbox) uses Circe codecs, derived using [Shapeless](https://circe.github.io/circe/codecs/auto-derivation.html),
 that are generated during compile time (so serializer won't crash during runtime as reflection-based serializers may do).

 Circe Akka Serializer is really easy to use, just add the following to project dependencies...